wardspan/ai_lab_demo/README.md

 ### Web UI Quickstart
 1. `docker compose up -d`
 2. Open `http://localhost:5173` in your browser.
 3. Use the Dashboard page to trigger demos and observe live status updates.
-Buttons automatically disable while jobs run.
+Buttons include hover tooltips describing each scenario and automatically disable while jobs run.

 ### Live Logs
 - Navigate to the Logs page to see `controller_api/logs/*.log` and `jailbreak_demo/logs/requests.log` in real time.
 - The viewer subscribes to `/api/logs/stream` (SSE).
 Connection status is shown in the header.
-- Filter lines via the search box or copy the current view to your clipboard.
+- Logs automatically clear between demo runs (the controller emits a `log_reset` event), and you can manually clear or copy the current buffer at any time.

 ### Metrics Visualization
-- Visit the Metrics page and click **Run Orchestrator** to execute `harness/orchestrator.py` through the controller.
+- Metrics collection is automated: every demo or defense action triggers `harness/orchestrator.py` inside the controller container, so charts update immediately after a run.
-- ASR, leakage count, and detection latency are plotted over time.
-Gauges update whenever new metrics land in `harness/results/metrics.json`.
+- Visit the Metrics page to see ASR, leakage count, and detection latency plotted over time.
+Use **Run Orchestrator** if you want an extra refresh on demand.

 ### Settings & Provider Toggle
 - The Settings page writes to `.env` via the controller API.
 Switch between `mock` and `ollama`, update `STRICT_MODE`, or change the `BYPASS_TOKEN`.